sonic-net/SONiC/doc/mgmt/SONiC_OC_Vlan_HLD.md

 | 0.1 | 09/05/2019  |   Justine Jose      | Initial version                   |

 # About this Manual
-This document provides information about the north bound interface details for VLANs.
+This document provides information about the northbound interface details for VLANs.

 # Scope
-This document covers the "configuration" and "show" commands supported for VLANs based on openconfig yang and unit-test cases.
+This document covers the "configuration" and "show" commands supported for VLANs based on OpenConfig yang and unit-test cases.
 It does not include the protocol design or protocol implementation details.

 # Definition/Abbreviation